BeneathTheInk/uninvisible/README.md

 ## Quick Start

 UnInVisible is really easy to use.
-Just require UnInVisible or add the script to your document and add the CSS to your stylesheet.
+Require UnInVisible or add the script to your document.
 The Javascript looks like this:

 ```javascript
 var UnInVisible = require('uninvisible');